Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act Report1.Background

 The Southern Polytechnic State University employs five types of campus emergency notification.
 A Fire Alarm System with all campus housing facilities having smoke detectors and audible alarms, Emergency Public Broadcast System (Spoken or Push-button Pre-recorded Message through the Public Address speakers in all buildings and all Emergency Call Boxes), Hornet Alert / RaveMobile Safety (Telephone, cell-phone and email messages), SPSU campus-wide email and Cobb County Emergency Siren System (activated by Cobb County Emergency Management Agency).

 Notification systems are tested at least once annually.
 The Cobb County Emergency Siren is tested at noon the first Wednesday of each month.
 Drills and other exercises will be conducted annually with campus notification of said drills made through the University Public Relations Department.
-Records of exercise dates, an exercise summary and after action evaluations will be kept by the University Police for at least seven years.

 In addition, an Emergency Procedures and Safety Information Pamphlet was produced in 2009 and distributed to all faculty and staff and some students.
 Copies of the Emergency Procedures and Safety Information Pamphlet are also available from the University Police or Housing Office.
 This pamphlet contains safety information related to Emergency Telephone Numbers of the University Police, Evacuation Procedures, Shelter in Place Procedures, Medical Emergencies, Tornado or Severe Weather Warning, Fire, Explosion, Tornado Strike or other Building Damage, Hazardous Materials, Psychological Crisis or Suicide Threat, Utility Failure, Flooding or Water Damage and Crime Prevention Tips.
 A copy of the Emergency Procedures and Safety Information Pamphlet has been placed on the University Police Website http://police.spsu.edu